Vishva2705/Design-and-analysis-of-an-Oloid-Shaped-Microstrip-Patch-Antenna-for-S-Band-Radar-System/README.md

 # 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License and Creative Commons Attribution 4.0 and The Open Definition.

 ---